Free Guide

 Sports & arena venues

-T-Mobile Center, Kauffman & Arrowhead, Children's Mercy Park — accessible seating and entrances are well-marked, but the concourses are huge and parking is a hike.
-The distance is the real challenge, and it's the one a scooter solves.
-Ask the venue about accessible drop-off and parking when you arrive.
+Accessible seating and entrances are well-marked at every major KC venue, but the concourses are huge and parking is a hike — that distance is the real challenge, and it's the one a scooter solves.

 Museums & the arts

-The Nelson-Atkins, the National WWI Museum, the Kauffman Center — generally step-free with elevators, but lots of ground to cover.
-Ride the galleries instead of rationing your energy, and you'll actually see it all.
+Generally step-free with elevators, but lots of ground to cover between galleries.
+Ride instead of rationing your energy, and you'll actually see it all.

 Three quick rules that make it effortless